Here is our 28 step action plan to get prepared for GDPR (The EU General Data Protection Regulation).

-Print this off, make it your check list, and work through it between now and May 25th 2018!
+Print this off, make it your check list, and work through it now as it is May 25th 2018!
 Don't Panic.
 You've got this.

 Create a data protection compliance folder on your company file system.
 This will form the basis of your proof of compliance.

 - Keep notes of internal meetings on GDPR, and decisions made on GDPR

 - Name a data protection officer

 - Map your data, i.e. establish what data your business collects and where (fill in this questionnaire for a quick way forwards here)